shiro-nya/2025-chess-bot-tournament/README.md

 - Write some code!
 - Run the program to test your changes, and measure its performance.
   - You will likely want a program that can interface with UCI to test your both with.
 One such program is [Cute Chess](https://cutechess.com), which will be used to host the tournament.
-- When you're happy with your bot, submit it using the [submission form](https://forms.gle/hUD66B5Aec3Z64aJ7)!
+- When you're happy with your bot, submit your source code using the [submission form](https://forms.gle/hUD66B5Aec3Z64aJ7)!
   - You will be able to edit your entry until submissions close.
   - Submissions will close **November 1, 2025 @ 12:00AM EST**